tzolnai/tobii_calibration/README.md

 # tobii_calibration

 This package contains useful rutines for calibration using a Tobii Pro SDK for Python.
-Three main part of calibration is supported:
+Three main parts of calibration are supported:
-1. Trackbox visualization to allow positioning of the subject to make the eyes positioned inside the eye tracker's track box (see runTrackBox).
+1. Trackbox visualization to allow positioning of the subject's eye inside the eye tracker's track box (see runTrackBox).
 2. Displaying calibration points and collection calibraton data (see runFullCalibration).
-3. Validation screen which can be used after calibration to validate that the eye tracker records the correct eye positions.
+3. Validation screen which can be used after calibration to validate that the eye tracker records the eye positions correctly (see runValidation).

 Derivetive code from tobii-pro-wrapper: https://github.com/oguayasa/tobii_pro_wrapper.
 This code is in 'work-in-progress' state.